asianbeautymod/AsianBeauty/wikiContent/postingGuidelines.md

 This counts all reviews, including photostories, text reviews, blogs, youtube, instagram, serious reviews, and mini reviews.
 All reviews that are sponsored, paid, or include review products that were provided for free must disclose that in either the title or the text of the post.

 ###[Question]:
 A core feature of AB will always be the asking of questions, and the search for answers.
 That said, only certain questions belong on the main page of the sub.
 Questions on the main page are ones that are not specific to yourself, and are not frequently asked (exact question asked less than 30 days ago).
-If your question might be easy to answer, or has probably been asked many times before in the 4-year history of AB, or if you have any doubt it meets the questions standards, first post in in our Wednesday Help Thread.
+If your question might be easy to answer, or has probably been asked many times before in the 4-year history of AB, or if you have any doubt it meets the questions standards, first post in in our Daily Help Thread.
 It has a ridiculously high response rate.
-If you're not sure, see our guidelines on "Should I post my question in the Wednesday Help Thread, or on the Main AB page?"
+If you're not sure, see our guidelines on "Should I post my question in the Daily Help Thread, or on the Main AB page?"

 **[Discussion] or [Question]?**